You are here

 Such people could be past or current managers, managers from other departments with whom you’ve worked closely, external clients, suppliers or colleagues.
 Be sure to get their permission before listing them as referees and check that their titles and contact details are correct and up to date.

-You should properly prepare your referees so they are in a strong position to give you a positive reference.
+You should properly prepare your referees so they are not surprised by the call, and are in a strong position to give you a positive reference.
 Let them know that you are job hunting and will contact them when a reference is required.
 When that time comes, provide them with a description of the role you have applied for and details on who will be contacting them and when.

 You may want to share your thoughts on how your experience and personal attributes are relevant to the new role.
 This allows the referee to reinforce aspects of your past performance that will show you in the best light.

-Your references are often the last step before a formal offer from your potential employer.
-Their role is crucial in verifying:
+Your resume references are often the last step before a formal offer from your potential employer.
+The role of a resume referee is crucial in verifying your skills, employment history, and additional information you’ve spoken about in your CV and interview.

 Have a selection of good referees on hand and maintain these relationships so that when you are job seeking, your referees are prepared and willing to speak highly of you.